Wribbenhall School is currently awaiting its Ofsted

 to help relieve their anxiety,” (Sally Wells).

-What if a parent is unable to fund a private school place?
+What if a parent is unable to fund a specialist school

 When children are deemed to have Special Educational Needs

-and the local authority is preparing an Education and Health Care Plan, then
+and the local authority is preparing a draft Education and Health Care Plan,

 Wribbenhall school recognises that the children who attend